gabrielmastrilli/Estim_Hyperuniformity/tutorial/readme.md

 # Tutorial

 ## Content
-We provide three tutorials in the python file ``tutorial.py``.
+The python file ``tutorial.py`` contains three examples:

-- one for estimating the hyperuniformity exponent of a Poisson point process in dimension two
+- the first one estimates the hyperuniformity exponent of a Poisson point process in dimension two and plot the associated regression curve,
-- one for estimating the hyperuniformity exponent of a cloacked and perturbed lattice by stable distribution in dimension two
+- the second one focuses on a cloacked and perturbed lattice by stable distribution in dimension two for which a prescribed hyperuniformity exponent can be set,
 - one for computing the asymptotic confidence interval associated to one estimation of the hyperuniformity exponent for a Poisson point process.

 They use the multi-tapers, multi-scale estimators (with Hermite wavelets tapers) introduced in [''Estimating the hyperunformity exponent''](https://arxiv.org).